Political polarization in the United States: Proposed solutions

 As polarization creates a less than ideal political climate, scholars have proposed multiple solutions to fix or mitigate the effects of the political polarization in the United States.
 As of 2025, polarization was higher than any point in current history, causing less collaboration and mutual understanding between Democrats and Republicans, and members of both political parties increasingly view each other in an extremely negative way.

 As a result, partisan politics has begun to shape the relationships individuals have with others, with 50% of Republicans and 35% of Democrats likely to surround themselves with friends who share similar political views.
 Towards the respective ends of the political spectrum, nearly two-thirds (63%) of consistent conservatives and about half (49%) of consistent liberals say most of their close friends share their political views.
 Additionally, increased animosity and distrust among American politicians and citizens can be attributed to the increased skepticism of American institutions, which is a problem that is extremely catalyzed by political polarization and may lead to democratic backsliding.

 Voting process reform

 Various changes to voting procedures have been proposed to reduce political polarization.
 Two proposed reforms would potentially move the U.S. from a two-party system to a multi-party system.
 A form of proportional representation would divide Congressional seats based on the percentage of people who voted for a specific political party.
 For instance, if Democrats won 20% of the vote, they would receive roughly 20% of the Congressional seats.

-Advocates of instant-runoff voting (or its multi-member equivalent, single transferable vote) say it encourages more moderation in political campaigns by allowing candidates to argue they should be the second choice for supporters of an opponent.
+Advocates of instant-runoff voting, or its multi-member equivalent, single transferable vote, say it encourages more moderation in political campaigns by allowing candidates to argue they should be the second choice for supporters of an opponent.
 It could potentially be used to replace the Electoral College with a less partisan popular vote.

 Elaine Kamarck of the Brookings Institution suggest ways to work within the two-party system, such as taking measures to increase voter turnout to elect more moderate representatives in Congress.
 She reasons that abolishing closed primaries may invite independents or individuals from the opposing political party to vote for a representative other than their registered party's candidate.
 In doing so, the strict ideological divides may subside, allowing for more moderate representatives to be elected.
-Thus, as a result there would be an increasing ideological overlap in Congress and less polarization.
+As a result, there would be an increasing ideological overlap in Congress and less polarization.

 Kamarck also proposes instituting a nationwide voting process like "California's top-two method," where there is only one general election for all political parties, and the top two candidates advance into the general election.
 Once again, this process is meant to elect more moderates into government, but there is no evidence that this has happened.

 Advocates for setting fixed terms for selection of the justices of the Supreme Court of the United States argue it will reduce the partisanship of confirmation battles if both major parties are satisfied they will have the chance to make a certain number of appointments.